A Practical Georgia Itinerary for 7–10 Days (the country!)

 There are something like 15 individual bath companies and some of them are bad even for Georgian standards.
 There is one especially pretty bath house called Orbeliani Baths where you can admire the blue tile work on the façade.

 When you find Orbeliani Baths, you’ll notice it stands right on the edge of Leghvtakhevi Canyon.
-I like me a good (little) canyon right in a city center, don’t you?
+I like a good (little) canyon right in the city center, don’t you?
 You can descend onto the wooden walkways and bridges that traverse the almost-dry river bed and get more superb views of traditional houses that stand on the cliff’s edge above it all.
 You only need 15 minutes to walk to the other end of the canyon where the waterfall is.

 Day 1—Tbilisi—stop 3: St. George Cathedral